MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/secondary-to-primary-replica-connection-redirection-always-on-availability-groups.md

 ### PRIMARY_ROLE(READ_WRITE_ROUTING_URL) not set (default)

-By default replica connection redirection is is not set for a replica.
-The way the the replica handles connection requests depends on the `ApplicationIntent` setting in the connection string.
-The following table shows how the replica handles connections based on `ApplicationIntent`.
+By default, replica connection redirection is is not set for a replica.
+The way a secondary replica handles connection requests depends on whether or not the secondary replica is set to allow connections and on the `ApplicationIntent` setting in the connection string.
+The following table shows how the replica handles connections based on `SECONDARY_ROLE (ALLOW CONNECTIONS = )` and `ApplicationIntent`.

 ||`SECONDARY_ROLE (ALLOW CONNECTIONS = NO)`|`SECONDARY_ROLE (ALLOW CONNECTIONS = READ_ONLY)`|`SECONDARY_ROLE (ALLOW CONNECTIONS = ALL)`|
 |-----|-----|-----|-----|
 |`ApplicationIntent=ReadWrite`<br/> Default|Connections fail|Connections fail|Connections succeed<br/>Reads succeed<br/>Writes fail|
 |`ApplicationIntent=ReadOnly`|Connections fail|Connections succeed|Connections succeed

+The preceding table shows the default behavior, which is the same as versions of SQL Server before [!INCLUDE[sssqlv15-md](../../../includes/sssqlv15-md.md)].

 ### PRIMARY_ROLE(READ_WRITE_ROUTING_URL) set

 After you set connection redirection, the way the replica handles connection requests behaves differently.
-The connection behavior still depends on `ApplicationIntent` setting.
-The following table shows how a replica with `READ_WRITE_ROUTING` set handles connections based on `ApplicationIntent`.
+The connection behavior still depends on `SECONDARY_ROLE (ALLOW CONNECTIONS = )` and `ApplicationIntent` setting.
+The following table shows how a replica with `READ_WRITE_ROUTING` set handles connections based on `SECONDARY_ROLE (ALLOW CONNECTIONS = )` and `ApplicationIntent`.

 ||`SECONDARY_ROLE (ALLOW CONNECTIONS = NO)`|`SECONDARY_ROLE (ALLOW CONNECTIONS = READ_ONLY)`|`SECONDARY_ROLE (ALLOW CONNECTIONS = ALL)`|
 |-----|-----|-----|-----|
 |`ApplicationIntent=ReadWrite`<br/>Default|Connections fail|Connections fail|Connections route to primary|
 |`ApplicationIntent=ReadOnly`|Connections fail|Connections succeed|Connections succeed

+The preceding table shows that when the primary replica has `READ_WRITE_ROUTING_URL` set, the secondary replica will redirect connections to the primary replica when `SECONDARY_ROLE (ALLOW CONNECTIONS = ALL)`,  the and the connection specifies `ReadWrite`.

 ### Example